 As a little girl, Sarah spent most of her time listening to music and singing, writing her first song at 8 years old.
 Throughout high school, she starred in school musicals, sang on demos, and entered local radio singing contests.

 Sarah then attended the University of Southern California, where she pursued a major in Popular Music Performance.
-While at USC, Sarah performed with her band around Los Angeles and USC, eventually landing the opportunities to sing at Dodger Stadium and open for Steve Miller Band.
+While at USC, Sarah performed with her band around campus and Los Angeles, eventually landing the opportunities to sing at Dodger Stadium and open for Steve Miller Band.

 After two years of college, Sarah moved to Nashville to pursue an artist career.
 Sarah spends most of her time in Nashville writing and performing, crafting a sound that is uniquely her own.